-During the year ended December 31, 2022 we recognized \$595 of income tax benefit related to our equity-based compensation.
+During the years ended January 6, 2024 and December 31, 2022 we recognized \$946 and \$595 of income tax benefit related to our equity-based compensation.
 There was no income tax benefit recognized for the period of August 4, 2021 to December 25, 2021 (the period following the Reorganization Transactions).

-17. Employee retirement plan
+16. Employee retirement plan

 The Company offers its employees the opportunity to participate in a defined contribution retirement plan, where eligible employees may contribute a percentage of their annual compensation subject to limitations set by the Internal Revenue Code.
-For the years ended December 31, 2022, December 25, 2021 and December 26, 2020, the employer match expense recognized under this plan was \$418, \$349 and \$301, respectively, of which, \$391, \$330 and \$291, respectively, is included in selling, general and administrative expenses and \$27, \$19 and \$10, respectively, is included in cost of revenue on the Consolidated Statements of Operations.
+For the years ended January 6, 2024, December 31, 2022 and December 25, 2021, the employer match expense recognized under this plan was \$453, \$418 and \$349, respectively, of which, \$424, \$391 and \$330, respectively, is included in selling, general and administrative expenses and \$29, \$27 and \$19, respectively, is included in cost of revenue on the Consolidated Statements of Operations.

-18. Related party transactions
+17. Related party transactions

 The Company paid fees to certain members for consulting services provided to the Company.
-Related party consulting fees of \$117 and \$200 for the years ended December 25, 2021 and December 26, 2020, respectively, are included in selling, general, and administrative expenses in the Consolidated Statements of Operations.
+Related party consulting fees of \$117 for the year ended December 25, 2021 are included in selling, general, and administrative expenses in the Consolidated Statements of Operations.
 The term of the consulting services agreement ended in August 2021.
-During the year ended December 31, 2022 there were no consulting fees paid to related parties.
+For the years ended December 31, 2022 and January 6, 2024 there were no consulting fees paid to related parties.

-19. Income Taxes
+18. Income Taxes

 EWC Ventures is a limited liability company that is treated as a partnership for U.S. federal income tax purposes and for most applicable state and local income tax purposes.
 As a partnership, EWC Ventures is not subject to U.S. federal and certain state and local income taxes.
 Any taxable income or loss generated by EWC Ventures is passed through to and included in the taxable income or loss of its members on a pro rata basis, subject to applicable tax regulations.
-Because EWC Ventures is our financial reporting predecessor and not subject to entity level income tax, no current or deferred income taxes were recorded in fiscal year 2020 and the period prior to August 4, 2021.
+Because EWC Ventures is our financial reporting predecessor and not subject to entity level income tax, no current or deferred income taxes were recorded in the period prior to August 4, 2021.